-The IRS views forgiven federal student loans in the IDR program as taxable income so keep in mind that there could be hefty tax implications if you’re pursuing FFEL loan forgiveness through IDR.
+The IRS views forgiven federal student loans in the IDR program as taxable income so keep in mind that there could be hefty tax implications if you’re pursuing FFELP loan forgiveness through IDR.
 Make sure you research each program carefully before choosing a plan.

 Other repayment options for FFEL loans

 All of the repayment programs are unique and have pros and cons to consider.
 Take the time to become familiar with all of your options before making a decision so you end up with the repayment plan that is right for you.

-Lower your student loan payments through the Extended Repayment Plan
+Lower student loan payments through the Extended Repayment Plan

-One way to reduce student loan payments on FFEL loans is by applying for the Extended Repayment Plan.
+One way to reduce student loan payments on FFELP loans is by applying for the Extended Repayment Plan.
 Loan payments in the Extended Repayment Plan are spread out over 25 years.
 You also can choose between two types of payments: fixed or graduated monthly payments.

 Extended Fixed monthly payments would stay the same amount for the life of your loan.
-Extended Graduated monthly payments would start lower and the amount would increase every 2 years for the life of the loan.
+Extended Graduated monthly payments would start lower.
+But the amount would increase every two years for the life of the loan.

 Payments would be much lower than your standard 10-year federal student loan.
-If you were an Arizona resident who graduated from a four-year for-profit private school with $34,722 in student loan debt (the national average) at 3.900% interest.
-With the 10-Year Standard Repayment Plan, your monthly payments would be $350 for 120 months (10 years).
+Let’s say that you’re an Arizona resident who graduated from a four-year for-profit private school with $34,722 in student loan debt at 3.900% interest.
+With the 10-Year Standard Repayment Plan, your monthly payments would be $350.

 If you chose the Extended Fixed repayment plan, your monthly payments would stay at $181 for the entire 300 months.
-If you went with the Extended Graduated plan instead, your payments would start out at $113 monthly, but reach $328 by your last monthly payment.
+And if you went with the Extended Graduated plan, your payments would start out at $113 monthly, but reach $328 by your last monthly payment.